 OWC does not disclose which controller it uses for its Thunderbolt Hub, but since Intel has only one Thunderbolt 4 controller for accessories — the JHL8440 — it is reasonable to assume that OWC uses this very chip.
 In this case, the Intel JHL8440 mainly acts like a switch that splits one Thunderbolt 4 interface into three independent Thunderbolt USB-C branches that can daisy-chain multiple devices.
 For example, you can connect an external graphics card to one port and a chain of external high-performance storage devices to another to ensure that graphics and storage do not interrupt each other (assuming that the JHL8440 switches everything properly).
 Meanwhile, you can plug things like a keyboard into the USB Type-A port.

-OWC’s Thunderbolt Hub is currently available for pre-order at $149 and ships in late October.
+OWC’s Thunderbolt Hub is currently available for pre-order at $149 and ships in late October, you might be able to find an OWC promo code.
 The company includes a 0.7-meter Thunderbolt cable in the box, but there is no word about the charger.

 Join the experts who read Tom's Hardware for the inside track on enthusiast PC tech news — and have for over 25 years.
 We'll send breaking news and in-depth reviews of CPUs, GPUs, AI, maker hardware and more straight to your inbox.